+Participants.
 We collected 600 responses.
-Of this number, we omitted 37 responses from 12 people who completed the experiment multiple times; 22 incomplete responses; 1 response which did not conform to the participation requirements (i.e. being at least 18 years old); and 107 responses who did not pass the honesty test.
-These procedures left 433 valid participants in the sample, about 72% of the original number.
-According to participant self-reporting, 40% were females; age ranged between18 to 82 with a median age of 27 years.
-Geocoding the ip addresses of the participants revealed 57% were from India, 25% from USA, with the remaining 18% of participants coming from over 34 different countries.
+Of this number, we omitted 37 responses from 12 people who completed the experiment multiple times; 22 incomplete responses; 1 response from someone who did not conform to the participation requirements (i.e., being at least 18 years old); and 107 responses from those who did not pass the honesty test.
+These procedures left 433 valid participants in the sample-about 72% of the original number.
+According to participant self-reporting, 40% were women; ages ranged from 18 to 82 years with a median age of 27 years.
+Geocoding3 the IP addresses of the participants revealed that 57% were from India, 25% were from the United States, and the remaining 18% of participants came from more than 34 different countries.

-The numbers of participants in each condition were as follows.
-Baby-short: 72; baby-long: 91; baby-control: 49; loveseat-short:75; loveseat-long:99; loveseat-control:47.
+The numbers of participants in each condition were as follows: baby-short, 72; baby-long, 91; baby-control, 49; loveseat-short, 75; loveseat-long, 99; and loveseat-control, 47.4

-People spent a reasonable amount of time on each decision (average 6.6 seconds; median 4.25 seconds).
+People spent a reasonable amount of time on each decision (average = 6.6 seconds; median = 4.25 seconds).